Can Diet Prevent Dog Gum Disease? (What Nutrition Actually Does)

 Yes, but not by cleaning teeth.
 Diet influences:

-- Bacterial fuel – Sticky carbs feed plaque bacteria longer
+- Bacterial fuel – Sticky treats feed plaque bacteria longer

 - Oral pH – Food affects saliva and bacterial growth conditions